Active case

 How safe is Ozempic for weight loss?

-Currently, the FDA has not approved Ozempic for weight loss.
+Currently, the FDA hasn't approved Ozempic for weight loss.
 GLP-1 RA off-label use for weight loss, including the diabetes drug Mounjaro®, is based on it's ability to regulate appetite.
 Off-label drug use is common in medicine.
 However, it does mean that less research has been conducted around the safety of these uses.
 Anyone considering taking Ozempic for weight loss should have a serious conversation about side effects with their doctor.

 Is there a semaglutide drug that is FDA-approved for weight loss?